 LinkedIn InMail message is a direct private message to or from a LinkedIn member who is not part of your network.
 LinkedIn members that are not part of your network can be your 2nd or 3rd-degree connections.

 If you’re not yet connected with your prospect, you can still send them messages, and this is where InMails comes in.
 Make sure to combine both free and paid InMails for a more effective outreach.
-However, our experience has shown that it is more effective to use InMails as the last step of the sequence in outreach if LinkedIn and email combined do not give results.
+However, our experience has shown that it is more effective to use InMails as the last resort in outreach if LinkedIn and email combined do not give results.

 5. The People Also Viewed feature